Bangladesh Civil Service: Formation of the Commission

-Bangladesh Public Service Commission a constitutional body established primarily recruit persons for various services and posts in the government.
+Bangladesh Public Service Commission is a constitutional body established primarily by the recruited persons for various services and posts in the government.
 It is also involved in decision processes relating to other service matters such as promotion, posting, transfer, discipline, and appeal of the government servants.
-The main purpose of constituting such a body, designated in most countries of British heritage as 'civil' or 'public' service commission, is to ensure that all decisions relating to recruitment and other service matters are made consistent with the principles of merit and equity.
+The main purpose of constituting such a body, designated in most countries of British heritage as a 'civil' or 'public' service commission, is to ensure that all decisions relating to recruitment and other service matters are made consistent with the principles of merit and equity.
 In Bangladesh, this body is presently designated as the Bangladesh Public Service Commission (BPSC).

 A commission called Public Service Commission was first established in India in 1926, when it was entrusted with functions almost similar to those of its British counterpart in London, particularly in matters of recruitment of public servants of the central government of British India.
-Similar provincial level commissions were subsequently established, including the Bengal Public Service Commission in 1937, following the formation of responsible governments in the provinces in pursuance of provisions made in the Government of India Act, 1919, and thereafter in the Government of India Act, 1935.
-After the partition of India in 1947, replicas of the Public Service Commission in British India were created in Pakistan, both at central and provincial levels.
-Hence a body designated as Public Service Commission, Eastern Pakistan (renamed later East Pakistan Public Service Commission) came into being in East Bengal (later named East Pakistan) in August 1947.
+Similar provincial-level commissions were subsequently established, including the Bengal Public Service Commission in 1937, following the formation of responsible governments in the provinces in pursuance of the Government of India Act (1919), and thereafter in the Government of India Act, 1935.
+After the partition of India in 1947, replicas of the Public Service Commission in British India were established in Pakistan at both the central and provincial levels.
+Hence, a body designated as Public Service Commission, Eastern Pakistan (renamed later East Pakistan Public Service Commission) came into being in East Bengal (later named East Pakistan) in August 1947.

 After the emergence of Bangladesh two separate commissions, namely the Public Service Commission (First), and the Public Service Commission (Second), were initially established in May 1972 under provisions made in President's Order No. 34 of 1972.
 But to give effect to the provisions on public service commissions in the constitution adopted in November 1972, a fresh Presidential Order (President's Order No. 25 of 1973) was promulgated in March 1973 which in effect formally regularized the establishment of the two commissions in existence since May 1972.
 However, in November 1977 the government promulgated another ordinance to establish a single commission in place of the existing two commissions, which, in effect, came into being on 22 December 1977 and was designated as Bangladesh Public Service Commission.

 Constitutional structure

-The Constitution of Bangladesh provides the fundamental law to construct The Bangladesh Public Service Commission (BPSC), a quasi judicial body that works under the provisions of the Article 137 – 141 of the Constitution of Bangladesh and certain other rules and regulations made by the government from time to time.
+The Constitution of Bangladesh provides the fundamental law to construct The Bangladesh Public Service Commission (BPSC), a quasi-judicial body that works under the provisions of the Article 137 – 141 of the Constitution of Bangladesh and certain other rules and regulations made by the government from time to time.

 Bangladeshi Nationals are recruited through the provisions of the constitution from article 133 to 136 and article 29.